sw704e21/dmiai/README.md

 ```
 git clone https://github.com/amboltio/DM-i-AI.git
 ```
+Inside the DM-i-AI folder, you will find the four different use cases.
+To open a use case type `emily open <use-case>` e.g. `emily open wheres-waldo` to open the first use case.

 <h2>Emily CLI</h2>
 The <a href="https://ambolt.io/emily-ai/">Emily CLI</a> is built and maintained by <a href="https://ambolt.io/">Ambolt</a> to help developers and teams implement and run production ready machine learning powered micro services fast and easy. <br>